What is the worst thing you've ever done?

 TEARING OFF NAMETAGS

-How we label people directly affects how we choose to invest in them during their incarceration and after their release.
-If we see those who break the law as criminals, offenders, and nothing more, we are less inclined to believe in their capability to change.
-The same labels affect the way people with a criminal record view themselves:
+The way we label people informs the way we treat them during their incarceration and after their release.
+If we see those who break the law as criminals, offenders, and nothing more, we are less inclined to invest in their rehabilitation and restoration.
+In prison and out, derogatory labels can erode a person's sense of belonging.

 Can I ever be part of the community?
 Do I have something to contribute?
 Am I important?

-And what they believe about themselves will affect how they approach the journey forward.
+And what people believe about themselves will impact each step of the the journey forward.

-Language contributes to a culture of hope.
-Poor terminology can have a negative effect, not just on the incarcerated men and women who are trying to change, but on the healing process of those who have suffered because of crime.
+Person-first language fosters a culture of hope.
+This holds true for the incarcerated men and women who are trying to change and for the healing process of those who have suffered because of crime.
 That's why some people prefer "survivor" instead of "victim," or drop the label altogether to say "harmed party" or "person who has been harmed by crime."

-It's not about being politically correct.
-It's about being conscious of the weight of our words and helping people begin to reclaim their true identities—wherever they are on their journey.
-And wherever that may be, they matter.
-A corrections officer once wondered how those under her supervision would like to be known.
+A correctionals officer once wondered how the women under her supervision would like to be known.
 If it were up to them, how might they be called?
 She asked, and the group offered various answers—inmate, prisoner, resident.

 Then the corrections officer said, "What about just 'woman'?"